mimoduo/raven/content/markdown-style-guide.md

 ### Formatting Text

 A paragraph can be as simple as **bolded text** or as hard as *italicized marks*.
 Yet creating a [link](google.com) can be as easy as pie.

+### Blockquotes

+> And there's always the trusty blockquote to emphasize an incredible situation.

 ### Unordered List